turbot/steampipe-plugin-hubspot/docs/index.md

 }
 ```

-Alternatively, you can also use the standard HubSpot environment variable to obtain credentials **only if the `private_app_token` is not specified** in the connection:
+Alternatively, you can also use the standard HubSpot environment variable to obtain credentials **only if `private_app_token` is not specified** in the connection:

 ```sh
 export HUBSPOT_PRIVATE_APP_TOKEN=pat-na1-70271006-11d8-4a5d-9169-b12f4327e5b